Visual Studio Code Remote Development Extension Pack

 - Take advantage of a Linux based tool-chain right from the comfort of Windows from a full-featured development tool.

 No source code needs to be on your local machine to gain these benefits since Remote Development runs commands and extensions directly on the remote machine.

 This Remote Development extension pack includes three extensions:

 - Remote - SSH - Work with source code in any location by opening folders on a remote machine/VM using SSH.
 Supports x86_64, ARMv7l (AArch32), and ARMv8l (AArch64) glibc-based Linux, Windows 10/Server (1803+), and macOS 10.14+ (Mojave) SSH hosts.

-- Remote - Containers - Work with a sandboxed toolchain or container based application by opening any folder mounted into or inside a container.
+- Dev Containers - Work with a separate toolchain or container based application by opening any folder mounted into or inside a container.

 - WSL - Get a Linux-powered development experience from the comfort of Windows by opening any folder in the Windows Subsystem for Linux.

 The Remote SSH extension at work:

 Local: See the minimum requirements for VS Code.
-Windows support in Remote - Containers requires Windows 10 Professional or Enterprise is due to the requirements of Docker Desktop.
-See installation steps for additional details.
+For Windows, Remote - Containers requires Windows 10 Pro/Enterprise or Home 2004+ with WSL2 enabled due to Docker requirements.
+See installation steps for additional details for each extension.